jakeod99/recipes/README.md

 cd ~/workspace/recipes/scripts
 node release.js 0.1.0
 ```
-Doing this should overwrite the contents of `current` and `docs`, as well
+Doing this will first run `validate.js` to ensure all data is formatted as
-as add a new entry into `version`.
-The release that this specific example
+expected.
+Then, if valid, it will add a new entry into `version`.
+If the
+version in question is a major release (like `v1.0.0` or `v3.0.0`), it will
+also overwrite the contents of `current` and `docs`.
+The release that this
-would generate would be version `v0.1.0`.
-Generally speaking, the version
+specific example would generate would be version `v0.1.0`, so it would only
+add to `version` with no `current` or `docs` overwrite.
+Generally speaking,
-digits represent the following increments `MajorRelease.StageVersion.Feature`.
+the version digits represent the following increments
+`MajorRelease.StageVersion.Feature`.

 ### Basic System Overview
 Frankly, this is a bit homegrown and doesn't follow any traditional